 Garage doors, given their purpose, are going to be made of sturdy stuff.
 With durability comes weight (usually 400 pounds or more), and with weight comes potential safety hazards if that bulk isn’t stabilized properly.
 To achieve that security, your door uses a counterbalance system that relies on springs to operate smoothly, and because springs use persistent tension to work properly, their breaking is an unfortunately common occurrence.
-A garage torsion spring or extension spring lift mechanism is doing the lion’s share of the work to raise and lower your door, so if you’re in the Las Vegas or Henderson, NV areas, Upright Garage Door Services can make a vital replacement a simple (and, more importantly, properly completed) one.
+A garage torsion spring or extension spring lift mechanism is doing the lion’s share of the work to raise and lower your door, so if you’re in the Henderson, Las Vegas, Paradise, and Clark County, NV areas, Upright Garage Door Services can make a vital replacement a simple (and, more importantly, properly completed) one.

 What Are Garage Door Torsion Springs?